Do you sell M-80s and/or Cherry Bombs?

 Should I let kids play with fireworks?

-As a family-owned business we want nothing more than to help you and your loved ones celebrate safely.
+As a family-owned business it is our number one priority to help you and your families celebrate safely.
+REMEMBER, when you are using fireworks YOU ARE IN CHARGE OF SAFETY.
+Keep safety in mind at all times and if you have any questions about our products or how to use them, please contact us before you light!
 With that in mind, we’ve put together the following list of safety tips.
 These tips are compiled from those offered by the Consumer Product Safety Commission (CPSC), the National Council on Firework Safety (NCFS), general industry standards, and our years of experience.

 - Always follow the law.
 Obey all local, state, and federal laws regarding the use and possession of fireworks.
 If you are unsure of local laws, contact your local AHJ (Authority Having Jurisdiction).
 The local AHJ may be the fire chief, township chairperson, etc. It is also important that you understand the intended use and possible hazards associated with each firework, so be sure to read and follow all labels, cautions, directions, and warnings.

 - Use fireworks outside on a hard surface in a clear and open area.
 Never use fireworks indoors.
 Always use fireworks outside and make sure there are no flammable materials, buildings, trees or other obstructions nearby (remember to check above as well as to the sides).
-It is also important that fireworks be placed on a hard, flat, and level surface to insure their stability.
-Never discharge fireworks inside a barrel, metal or glass container, or home-made tube.
+It is also important that fireworks be placed on a hard, flat, and level surface to ensure their stability.
+NEVER HOLD OR HANDLE A LIT FIREWORK – not even roman candles.
+Never discharge fireworks inside a trash barrel, metal or glass container, or home-made tube.

 - Be aware of your audience and respectful of those nearby.
 Always make sure the audience and any other living beings are a safe distance away prior to discharging fireworks.
 This also means making sure the wind conditions are right.
-Have earplugs on hand and make sure young children are wearing ear protection.
+Have safety glasses and earplugs on hand, and make sure young children are wearing ear protection – our kiddos loved wearing the ear muff style ear protection.
 Let neighbors know that you are planning a fireworks display beforehand and be respectful of pets and farm animals.
+There are many wonderful web resources out there for helping to prepare animals for loud noises like thunderstorms and fireworks.

 - Use care in handling fireworks.
 Never carry fireworks in your pocket or smoke around fireworks.
 Be careful when handling fireworks to ensure they will not be dropped and remember to place unused fireworks in an area where there is no risk of them being prematurely ignited.
 If the fireworks must be stored, make sure to place them in a cool dry place to ensure longevity.
 Always dispose of fireworks properly.